U.S. toymaker doubles down in China despite rising costs, political tensions

 The pressure on U.S. companies to reconsider investments in China reached a fever pitch during former President Donald Trump’s administration but it is not expected to dissipate much under his successor, President Joe Biden.

-U.S. Treasury Secretary Janet Yellen said last month that she expects full "decoupling" in some areas of the economic relationshipwith China in order to protect U.S. national security. read more And Group of Seven leaders recently announced plans to work more closely to contain China's economic influence.
+U.S. Treasury Secretary Janet Yellen said last month that she expects full “decoupling” in some areas of the economic relationship with China in order to protect U.S. national security.
+And Group of Seven leaders recently announced plans to work more closely to contain China’s economic influence.

 ‘I’LL GET RICH’